gl-inet/docs3.x/docs/app/cloud.md

     PS: Input "DDNS" / "Device ID" here just to verify that the router is really original/valid.
 DDNS feature and the Cloud feature are separate things.

-    PS: For most models, it is "DDNS" on the back, but for some new models, it is "Device ID" on the back.
+    For most models, it is "DDNS" on the back, but for some new models, it is "Device ID" on the back.

+    If you haven't added a group before, it will automatically create a default group.

 Click "Refresh" to force auto discover devices again.

 ![auto discover](https://static.gl-inet.com/goodcloud/docs/auto-discover.png)

+#### Manually add

-If it can't discover automatically, select "Manually add".
+If it can't discover automatically, try "Manually add".
 All information that need to input can be found on the back of the router.

     PS: Input "MAC", "SN" and "DDNS" / "Device ID" here just to verify that the router is really original and valid.
 DDNS feature and the Cloud feature are separate things.

 ![manually add device](https://static.gl-inet.com/goodcloud/docs/manually-add-device.png)